 This stanza reminds the listeners of the need to follow the laws of life, in which everything is ruled by natural law.
 The fledgling of the nightingale, when its young grow up, takes wing to far mountains.
 At the ceremony after the bride’s arrival in the new ger, the following benediction is recited: I

 t is said that there is an affinity without meeting

 It is said that there is an amble without training

 Even though the four white mountains are difficult to climb up

 The living beings of the universe are many

 They have affinity connections

 This is an explanation of the importance of marriage and of the bond of families.
-The most interesting form of the well-wishing is “the kind word of mother’s milk” at the wedding ceremony.
-At the end of the wedding ceremony we say the well-wishing “the kind word of mother’s milk” and present the gifts to the bride’s mother.
+The most interesting form of well-wishing is “the kind word of mother’s milk” at the wedding ceremony.
+At the end of the wedding ceremony, we say the well-wishing “the kind word of mother’s milk” and present the gifts to the bride’s mother.